Oh,Hey. Here's my writing life in 500 words:

-I have been writing since I was a little kid.
-Early writing activities included multiple attempts at getting published in Readers Digest's "Life in These United States," writing comedy radio show scripts which I produced on a cassette player in my bedroom, and parodying stories in the style of authors I admired at the time, including Richard Brautigan, Paul Fussell, James Herriot, John Irving and Douglas Adams.
+I may or may not have turned in assignments written in the styles of Richard Brautigan, Kurt Vonnegut, James Herriot, John Irving and Douglas Adams.
 Note: I know they are all dudes.
 It was a phase.
-Please know that I love women writers.
-I also spent hours memorizing comic record albums by Bill Cosby, Steve Martin, Richard Pryor, Lily Tomlin, The Smothers Brothers, Monty Python, Woody Allen, and Eddie Murphy.
+Please know that I love women writers but it's hard to write a 1500-word term paper in the style of Louisa May Alcott, I hadn't yet heard of Murial Spark, and well...no one can write like Toni Morrison.
+I also spent hours memorizing comic record albums by Bill Cosby, Steve Martin, Richard Prior, Lily Tomlin, The Smothers Brothers, Monty Python, Woody Allen, and Eddie Murphy.

-Then I got married, had children, replaced writing for fun with sleeping for survival, got divorced and began writing for work (web content, online high school and college course content, scientific textbook ad copy, and editing for other authors).
+Some years later, after I remarried, I began writing for work (web content, online high school and college course content, scientific textbook ad copy, and editing for others' writing projects).

 Then I earned an MFA in Creative Writing at Florida International University.
 While there, I won the FIU Provost's Award for Best Creative Project, the FIU Creative Writing Award in Nonfiction, the Kentucky Women Writers' Betty Gabehart Prize for Creative Nonfiction, and the Arts & Letters Susan Atefat Prize in Creative Nonfiction.

 I was also the fiction editor of Gulf Stream Literary Magazine, and the graduate coordinator for the FIU Writers on the Bay Reading Series.
 My memoir, Mothers of Sparta, won both the Florida Book Award and the Great Lakes Colleges Association New Writers Award.